 Fake fisherman : Orange trousers and girl in boat

-After passing through the sea of fake fishermen we reached a quiet spot on the lake where the fisherman pulled up and stopped the boat in what seemed to be a floating bush.
+Scam 1 After passing through the sea of fake fishermen we reached a quiet spot on the lake and the driver pulled up and stopped the boat in what seemed to be a floating bush.
 Lovely and serene, but after 5 minutes, we wondered why we were still just sat in a bush?

 It was worth making a fuss over.
 The village was pretty, and interesting to see with the villagers going about their business, tending their floating gardens, just being normal.
 The highlight however was after we left the village, where we saw ‘real’ fishermen doing their thing, rowing with one leg as they cast their nets.
 They didn’t mind us taking photos and infact pretty much ignored us.